2010 AFL Grand Final: Second quarter

 St Kilda dominated in the first half of the second quarter, with a first score registered 33 seconds after the bounce.
 However, they could not put pressure on the scoreboard, kicking five behinds in the first fourteen minutes of the quarter—three of which were scored by Sam Gilbert while on the run—to take St Kilda's total score to only 0.7 (7), while Alan Didak scored a goal for Collingwood from the goal square in the 6th minute.
 Brendon Goddard finally scored St Kilda's first goal in the 15th minute from a 20-metre set shot.
-After missing two difficult shots at goal in the 17th and 18th minutes, Collingwood goalled twice in a space of one minute, through Macaffer and Jolly.
+After missing two difficult shots at goal in the 17th and 18th minutes, Collingwood goaled twice in the space of one minute, through Macaffer and Darren Jolly.
 The end of the quarter was filled with physical one-on-one contests with Collingwood willing to play for time, and no more goals were scored in the quarter.
 Two more opportunities for Collingwood ended up behinds but kept the pressure on St Kilda.
-Finally, Schneider had a set shot from 30m as the siren sounded, but only managed a behind.
+Finally, Adam Schneider had a set shot from 30m as the siren sounded, but only managed a behind.
 In general play, the second quarter was fairly even, with St Kilda winning the inside-50s 13–10, but while none of their missed opportunities were easy shots, the Saints' inability to convert the chances they had contributed to their increasing deficit.
 Collingwood won the quarter 3.3 (21) to St Kilda's 1.6 (12) and took a 27-point lead into half time.

 Third quarter

 Collingwood dominated in the third quarter.
-Following Schneider's minor score in the first 14 seconds of play, the Magpies responded with relentless pressure and strung together five straight scores, including a crumbing goal from Dawes and consecutive goals by Wellingham and Swan.
-It took Koschitzke to end that streak, after marking the ball from a Riewoldt kick from the centre square.
-The two sides subsequently kicked goal for goal, with Didak, Hayes, Sidebottom, and Gilbert all registering goals.
+Following Schneider's minor score in the first 14 seconds of play, the Magpies responded with relentless pressure and strung together five straight scores, including a crumbing goal from Chris Dawes and consecutive goals by Sharrod Wellingham and Swan.
+It took Justin Koschitzke to end that streak, after marking the ball from a Riewoldt kick from the centre square.
+The two sides subsequently kicked goal for goal, with Didak, Lenny Hayes, Steele Sidebottom, and Sam Gilbert all registering goals.
 St Kilda had four shots at goal for three goals, while Collingwood had eight for five goals, and a rushed behind.
 Collingwood's three-quarter-time lead was 41 points.

 Final quarter

 Within two minutes, Dawes kicked a goal from about 40m out near the boundary line to stretch the margin to 47 points.
 From there, Collingwood's victory was never in doubt.
 The two teams alternated goals throughout the final term.
-Goals were scored by Thomas (5th minute), Dal Santo (7th minute), O'Brien (12th minute, with the assistance of a 50-metre penalty), Milne (13th minute), Wellingham (17th minute), Milne again (25th minute), and finally Sidebottom (27th minute).
+Goals were scored by Dale Thomas (5th minute), Nick Dal Santo (7th minute), Harry O'Brien (12th minute, with the assistance of a 50-metre penalty), Stephen Milne (13th minute), Wellingham (17th minute), Milne again (25th minute), and finally Sidebottom (27th minute).
 After a final behind by St. Kilda, Collingwood played out the final minute of the game running out the clock, and the ball was in the hands of Didak as the final siren sounded for Collingwood's 56-point victory.